AVM and desktop valuations possible, with more options for complex and long form valuations.

 For remortgages, the solicitor must confirm sight of a copy of the Licence prior to release of funds or confirmation that a HMO licence application has been made.

-For purchases, the following apply as applicable:
+For purchases of properties with <=6 bedrooms, the following apply as applicable:

-Where the property is currently licenced, the Group’s Solicitor is to confirm sight of the licence and that the licence is in the borrower[s] own name;
+Where the property is currently licenced, the Group’s Solicitor is to confirm sight of the licence and undertaking from applicant to arrange for licence to be transferred into own name;

-Where the property is not licenced, but the applicant holds a licence on an alternative property.
+Where the property is not licenced but the applicant holds a licence on an alternative property.
 The Group’s Solicitor is to confirm sight of the licence and undertaking from applicant to apply for a licence on the subject property within 60 days from completion;

 If your landlord customer is looking for a holiday let mortgage, our sister company InterBay could help.
 To find out more, visit InterBay.co.uk to speak with a member of their sales team.